nbugash-acquia/LPM-on-call/README.md

 		print("aws s3 mv s3://lift.production."+region+".runtime/kinesisredshift/processedData/"+ date +"/" + table + "/ s3://lift.production." + region + ".runtime/kinesisredshift/unprocessedData/"+ date + "/" + table + "/ --recursive ;\\")
 ```

+This will generate a list of aws commands that you need to copy and pasted into a terminal